Modular Intelligent Programmable Robot (MIPR)

 Have you ever wanted to create an Arduino based robot from scratch, without buying an expensive kit?

-MIPR is great for testing different types of sensor arrangements because the sensor boards can be plugged in and out with ease.
+MIPR is great for testing different types of sensor arrangements using sensor boards that can be plugged in and out with ease.

 MIPR tutorials will be broken down into the following sections;

-- Creating a Light Seeking/Avoiding Sensor Board - Added by the end September
+- Creating a Line Following Sensor Board - Added by the end of December

 - Expanding MIPR with Teensy 3.2 & the ultimate sensor board - TBA